Aliases for EXO5 Gene

 The protein encoded by this gene is a single-stranded DNA (ssDNA)-specific exonuclease that can slide along the DNA before cutting it.
 However, human replication protein A binds ssDNA and restricts sliding of the encoded protein, providing a 5'-directionality to the enzyme.
 This protein localizes to nuclear repair loci after DNA damage. [provided by RefSeq, Nov 2016]

 GeneCards Summary for EXO5 Gene

 EXO5 (Exonuclease 5) is a Protein Coding gene.
+Diseases associated with EXO5 include Cholestasis, Intrahepatic, Of Pregnancy, 1.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and single-stranded DNA 3'-5' exodeoxyribonuclease activity.